thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

    {% include note.html content="The calendar name must be unique in the cluster." %}

-5. Click the **Choose Connection** menu, and select the connection that contains the database with which you want to use your custom calendar.
+5. Click the **Choose Connection** menu, and select the connection where you want to use your custom calendar.

-6. For Database, click the **Choose a database** menu, and select the database with which you want to use your custom calendar.
+6. For Database, click the **Choose a database** menu, and select the database you want to use with your custom calendar.

-7. For Schema, click the **Choose a schema** menu, and select the schema with which you want to use your custom calendar.
+7. For Schema, click the **Choose a schema** menu, and select the schema you want to use with your custom calendar.

 8. Make sure **Create new** is selected.